Ingredient of the Month: Ginger

 While some of us grew up only knowing ginger as one of the spices that made holiday cookies and cakes extra yummy, the explosion of variety in produce available at most grocery stores in recent years means that fresh ginger can be had in almost every location.
 Having a knob or two in your fridge means you can brighten up a cup of tea with a simple slice, or add a bite of lemony-ginger kick to your next stir fry or saute.

-This unassuming plant has been prized for its medicinal qualities for centuries, for everything from being a digestive aid to its anti-inflammatory properties, the hundreds of compounds and metabolites bound up in its structure make it a complexly interesting and delicious plant.
+This unassuming plant has been prized for its medicinal qualities for centuries, the hundreds of compounds and metabolites bound up in its structure make it a complexly interesting and delicious plant.

 Let’s play a round of, "Did you know?"